patel-soham/SRAM-memory/README.md

 # SRAM Memory using Verilog
-A project to implement simple SRAM synchronous positive edge memory.
+A project to implement and test simple SRAM synchronous positive edge memory.
 - Developed a testbench to verify functioning of the design and used Modelsim software for compilation and simulation.
 - Performed various test cases with frontdoor access and backdoor access along with random read write tests.